-In order to facilitate this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock during and after this offering.
-Specifically, the underwriters may engage in the following activities in accordance with the rules of the SEC.

-Short Sales.
-Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in the offering.
-"Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares from the issuer in the offering.
-The underwriters may close out any covered short position by either exercising their option to purchase shares or purchasing shares in the open market.
+To facilitate this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the common stock during and after this offering.
+Specifically, the underwriters may over-allot or otherwise create a short position in the common stock for their own account by selling more shares of common stock than have been sold to them by us.
+Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in this offering.
+"Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares from the issuer in this offering.
+The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
 In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
-"Naked" short sales are any sales in excess of such over-allotment option.
+"Naked" short sales are sales in excess of this option.
 The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.